chrisreddy1/NIST-Assessment/README.md

 Detection and Response:

 • Invest in a SIEM solu1on.
 This could be using a Managed Security Service Provider (MSSP) or in house.
-Detecting cyber security incidents is a priority.
+Detecting cybersecurity incidents is a priority.

-• Create an enterprise-wide cyber security incident response plan and at least 5 cyber security incident response plans for the most common attack types.
+• Create an enterprise-wide cybersecurity incident response plan and at least 5 cybersecurity incident response plans for the most common attack types.